 Lightweight.
 Rated to hold up to 1,000 pounds.
 User-friendly.
 Sturdy device.
 Fits in a small space for storage.
 Hooks over the window securely.
 Rungs have an anti-slip coating to help you descend safely.
 Comes with a five-year warranty.

 The ladder is hard to re-pack, which will make it difficult to practice with.

 Lifetime warranty.
 Comes with a case.
 Assembled and ready to use.
-Can hold up to 1,000 lbs.
+Can hold up to 1,000 pounds.
 Very secure after placed on the window.
 Light enough for a child to carry.
 Comes with easy to understand instructions.

-Labeled as a single use ladder, which means it cannot be used for practice.
+Labeled as a single-use ladder, which means it cannot be used for practice.

 Made from steel.
 Chain links between rungs instead of cloth.
 Plastic sleeves over the chains for comfort.
 Easy to unravel.
 Includes "stand-offs," which hold the ladder out from the side of the house.
-Will support 1,000 lbs.
+Will support 1,000 pounds.
 Can be used over and over again for practice.
 Also comes in super long length.